stefanhoelzl/tock/doc/BluetoothLEStack.md

 ### Advertising

-For advertising, the sytsem call interface allows a process to configure an advertising payload, advertising event type, scan response payload, interval and tx power.
+For advertising, the system call interface allows a process to configure an advertising payload, advertising event type, scan response payload, interval and tx power.
 Permissible advertising types include: